stepanblyschak/SONiC/doc/warm-reboot/wb.md

 required to reprogram the second bank while the first bank is still active and once the configuration is finished atomically switch to the second bank without dropping a single packet.
 This, however, means that the hardware can use only half of TCAM resources when such capability is enabled.
 Also, some counters do not persist across warm boot in such case due to recreation of those counters.

-There are pros and cons of two implementations.
-For example, the traditional implementation can utilize full TCAM resources, while the two banks approach is limited to half of the resources (ACLs, route entries, neighbor entries, etc.).
-On another hand, the two banks approach is more robust when backward incompatible changes occur.
-E.g, one software version might implement a completely different pipeline for a particular functionality comparing to the version we are upgrading from and still be hit-less, while it might be a challenge to implement a truly hit-less upgrade in such case for a traditional approach which will interrupt the traffic for short amount of time.

 The two banks approach is known as **fast-fast** boot approach in SONiC.